 What we as a group have done to address these issues already (very general, as I assume the details will be in the prelim data section), particularly in the context of the strengths of the group (scale, resolution, experience with large-scale consortia)?
 I think we should highlight our strengths here.

 With this application, we seek support to establish The Jackson Laboratory Center for Structural Variation Analysis (JAX CSVA) for discovering, validating and genotyping complex SV events from a large cohort of genomes.
-We aim to use to comprehensively discover all types of structure variants including complex SVs from a large number of genomes being sequenced at the Centers of Common Disease Genomics (CCDG) and Centers of Mendelian Genomics (CMG) (Specific Aim 1).
-Using novel methodologies such as etc we aim to functionally annotate the variants and reveal the biological processes that gave rise to them (Specific Aim 2).
+We aim to use a novel approach to comprehensively discover all types of structure variants including complex SVs from a large number of genomes being sequenced at the Centers of Common Disease Genomics (CCDG) and Centers of Mendelian Genomics (CMG) (Specific Aim 1).
+Using novel methodologies such as SVIM etc we aim to functionally annotate the variants and reveal the biological processes that gave rise to them (Specific Aim 2).
 We also aim to develop SV2Pheno pipeline to genotype a subset of the relevant SV and Indels in the complete cohort of individuals and perform disease based association studies as well as make inferences about human population structure and adaptation at a scale much greater than anything attempted so far (Specific Aim 3)

 The scientists assembled as part of the JAX CSVA are the leaders in the field of SV detection, functional interpretation and large scale data analysis.
 As a team they present a very unique blend of experience and expertise that will be unmatched and provide the GSP effort with novel biological insight as well as define the metrics for robust and comprehensive cross program analysis studies.
+This expertise is also highlighted by the huge success of the 1000 Genomes structural variation project - led by Dr. Lee and with important contributions from the Gerstein and Ding labs.
+The 1000 genomes SV project has, over a period of 5 years, not only comprehensively identified the full repertoire of SV events in 2500 healthy genomes [XXX cite phase 3 paper] but has also defined the methodology for identifying structural variations from whole genome sequencing datasets, characterizing them for function and gain insight into population structure and evolution.
+Further these tools in combination provide us with a comprehensive toolbox to identify SV at all scales and classes.
 XXX – Integrate with the other centers

 C. INNOVATION – I think this might be where I spend my time tomorrow; will try crafting this into better prose.
 But the innovation section goes here.

 The proposed program takes advantage of the team’s unparalleled expertise in SV identification and analysis and combines it with powerful computing infrastructure at JAX-GM.